wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 <div class="caption"><strong>Figure 1:</strong> Added storage capability at the compute site.</div>

-Figure 1 above show the compute site for the platform in the previous tab, but with a new host that is not used for computation but provides access to a disk with 500 MB/sec read/write bandwidth.
+Figure 1 above show the compute site for the platform in the previous tab, but with a new host shown in green.
+This host is not used for computation but provides access to a disk with 500 MB/sec read/write bandwidth.

 Given the new storage capability, we can now refine the workflow execution
 strategy: unless a task is an exit task of the workflow, it stores its output on the disk at the compute site.
-In this way, whenever possible, tasks will read/write data to the local storage rather than the remove storage.
+In this way, whenever possible, tasks will read/write data to the local storage rather than the remote storage.
 The initial input files to the workflow are still stored at the remove storage site, and the output files end up there as well.